alfredricker/cinemafred/MOVIE-MANAGEMENT.md

 # Force reconvert existing HLS
 npm run convert-job -- <movie-id> --force

-# Convert all movies that need conversion
+# Convert all movies that need conversion (up to 200 at once)
 npm run convert-job -- --all

 # Examples: